McShelby/hugo-theme-relearn/exampleSite/content/configuration/branding/_index.en.md

 +++
 alwaysopen = false
-description = "Change colors, logos and the overall appearance of your site" title = "Appearance" weight = 2
+description = "Change colors and logos of your site" title = "Branding" weight = 2
 +++